Yan824/2021EBU6305G21/Zhengyi Zou/Readme.txt

 This is the folder of School Introduction part.
-Schoool_Introduction_firstversion.html is the version during iteration 3 but not the final one.
+Schoool_Introduction_firstversion.html is the main page of this part and also the version during iteration 3 but not the final one.
 Scale.html is the final version of the first part of Introduction.
 Culture.html is the final version of the second part of Introduction.
 Regulations.html is the final version of the third part of Introduction.